Frequently Asked Questions

 OK, I’m ready to get a sample replay from SCORCCiO....

 But how much will it cost me?
 How long will it take to produce/deliver?

 We can’t guess without hearing your audio!
-Every sample can be different, so please email us an MP3, WAV or provide a download link to your samples.
+Every sample can be different, so please send us an MP3 by email or provide a download link to your samples.
 Your new track, samples and information will be kept in absolute confidence.
 SCORCCiO will evaluate the cost/delivery of the replay based on many factors, including:

 1.)
 Duration - time length of the sample.

 2.)
-Vocals - complexity, performance style, number of singers, specific sound-alike voice.
+Vocals - complexity, performance style, number of singers, a specific "soundalike" voice.

 3.)
-Multiple acoustic instruments - large string or brass sections.
+Multiple acoustic instruments - large string or brass sections, guitars, etc.

 4.)
-Unusual sounds - special effects, rare ethnic instruments.
+Unusual sounds - special effects, sound design, rare ethnic instruments.